librescoot/smut/README.md

-# Simple Updater
+# Simple Mender Update Tool (SMUT)

 A lightweight daemon for managing Mender updates on embedded Linux systems via Redis.

 ## Overview

-Simple Updater runs on embedded Linux systems (MDB and DBC) and triggers Mender updates via Redis.
+SMUT runs on embedded Linux systems (MDB and DBC) and triggers Mender updates via Redis.
 It handles resumable downloads, checksum verification, and interacts with Mender.

 ## Features